charlyraffellini/charlyraffellini.github.io/_posts/2016-05-27-visual-studio-productivity-tips.md

 - Navigate To Tools -> Options -> Projects and Solutions -> General -> **”Track Active Item in Solution Explorer”**

+### 2 - Run To Cursor

+-  As a colleague [GT] showed me abuse of debugger is not healthy.
+But sometimes could be useful, for this cases you could use "Run To Cursor" `Ctrl + F10` instead put breackpoint every time you want to stop in a line.

 ---
 References: